-Carolyn’s Nonprofit Blog includes nonprofit topics of interest to me personally, personal experiences (and solutions), trends to be watching and a few precautions.
+Carolyn’s Nonprofit Blog includes nonprofit topics of interest to me personally, discussions about personal experiences (including advice and possible solutions), nonprofit trends to be watching, and a few precautions.

-- In-depth “primary” articles accessible from the main menu bar at the top of the page; and
+- In-depth “primary” articles and portfolios accessible from the main menu bar at the top of the page.

-- Occasional articles on more narrowly-focused topics which you will find by looking at the bottom of the page, “Random Discussions.”
+- Occasional posts on more narrowly-focused and recent topics, which you will find by looking in the margin under, “Carolyn’s Posts.”
 Included is a searchable archive of articles going back to 2013.

-I also update my blog’s landing page now and again to include new content and imagery, so check back for updates.
-In 2015, I merged my former Fundraising Resources website into Carolyn’s Nonprofit Blog (click on the three bars at the top of the page to reach the new, streamlined version).
+I update my blog’s landing page now and again to include new content and imagery, so check back for updates.
+A few “post” links have also been added to the main menu of primary articles.

 Keep in Mind

-Because each nonprofit organization is unique, please tailor your fundraising activities accordingly.
-I stand by the information I convey, but you must always consider the context in which you are operating before applying new concepts.
+Because each nonprofit organization is unique – as is each nonprofit professional – you should tailor your activities accordingly.
+I stand by the information I convey.
+But you must always consider the context in which you are operating before applying new concepts.

 Carolyn M. Appleton